- Go on a thrilling white water rafting adventure on Tully River

 It is important that once you have booked your flights you add these details to your online account or alternatively you can contact us with your departure date, the flight number and arrival time at your destination.

 The minimum age for this trip is 18 years.
 To participate in the water activities, you will need to be a confident swimmer.
 If you'd like to go diving during your snorkelling trip to the Great Barrier Reef, you will need to successfully complete a medical questionnaire first, for your safety.
-White water rafting and hot air ballooning are not recommended activities for pregnant women.
 You will be expected to have a reasonable level of health and fitness for this trip, please discuss any existing health conditions with a member of our team before booking.

 All visitors to Australia (except New Zealand residents) will require a visa or Electronic Travel Authority (ETA) to enter: these must be obtained before departing.
 If you're planning on taking paid work whilst in Australia, you'll need a Working Holiday Visa.
 Both types of visa can be applied for online.
 Please feel free to contact us if you need any more information.